awartanian/alpaca-farm/README.md

 Group project of 2 - a static website of an imagined alpaca farm tour company.

-Completed on : January 2021 - 2 months after learning CSS
+Completed: January 2021 - 2 months after learning CSS